kittykatattack/hexi/README.md

   g.wait(1000, () => g.remove(alien));
 }
 ```
-You can use Hexi's universal `remove` function to remove any sprite from a
-a game, like this:
+You can use Hexi's universal `remove` function to remove any sprite from a game, like this:
 ```js
 g.remove(anySprite);
 ```